LimHyungTae/patchwork/README.md

 ### Offline KITTI dataset

-1. Down SemanticKITTI Odometry dataset (We also need labels since we also open the evaluation code! :)
+1. Download [SemanticKITTI](http://www.semantic-kitti.org/dataset.html#download) Odometry dataset (We also need labels since we also open the evaluation code! :)

 2. Set the `data_path` in `launch/offline_kitti.launch` for your machine.